svoop/dry-credentials/README.md

 Credentials are isolated into environments which most likely will, but don't necessarily have to align with the environments of the app framework you're using.

-By default, the current environment is read from `RACK_ENV` which encourages you to use separate keys e.g. for `production`, `development` and so forth.
+By default, the current environment is read from `RACK_ENV`.

 ⚠️ For safety reasons, don't share the same key across multiple environments!